hujhax/austin-improv-wiki/Austin-Austin.md

 ***What Do We Do?
 Dungeon Masters**
 "Dungeon Masters is a open world format in which we jump around to different moments in the lives of the inhabitants of a fantasy world.
 We build the lore for that show at the top with a guided mad libs/ hesitation debate style telling of the lore then we jump into a scene from that world that inspires us.
 Its not a narrative unless we find ourselves having fun with a particular set of characters, otherwise its more of a world connected montage."
 ***Who Are We and What Do We Do?
-Dungeon Masters** "Austin/Austin is the joining of two friends whose goal is to try everything and become the best they can be while having as much fun as possible.
-Austin/Austin is currently working on a deep fantasy genre format called "Dungeon Masters" in which they dive deep into a fantasy world you help create with a heavily audience suggestion influenced lore.
-Come along for a look at peasants and kings, orcs and dwarfs, or maybe even things we haven't thought up yet!"
+Dungeon Masters** "Austin/Austin is the joining of two friends, Ryan and Quinn, whose goal is to try everything and become the best they can be while having as much fun as possible.
+Austin/Austin is currently performing a deep fantasy genre format called "Dungeon Masters" in which they dive deep into a fantasy world you help create with a heavily audience suggestion influenced lore.
+Come along for a look into a world filled with peasants and kings, orcs and dwarfs, and everything in between."

 ## More Information
 * [https://www.facebook.com/austinandaustinimprov The duo's facebook page.]